albacoretuna/how-to-annoy-a-web-developer/README.md

 A complete guide

 ## Introduction
 Web development is fun.
 Pushing buttons to make websites, to solve problems is a career that currently about ten million people around the world have chosen.
 The fun can be ruined in many different ways.
-Software bugs, browser incompatibilities and the like aside colleagues and managers with special personalities can become a huge part of the annoyance.
+Software bugs, browser incompatibilities and the like on one hand, and on the other hand colleagues and managers with special personalities can become a huge part of the annoyance.
 My experience as a web developer and reading what others write here and there every now and then shows that there are people out there who try to become very good at annoying web developers.
 Let's give them a guide to make their life easier!